microverseinc/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> Social Media toy app based on the ror-social-scaffold designed for Microverse students, with added functionality to simulate a Facebook-like website.

 ## Built With

-- Ruby v2.7.0
+- Ruby v2.7.2
 - Ruby on Rails v5.2.4

 ## Live Demo